ShizzleNizzle4/SHNZ2_Token/README.md

 You can also buy SHNZ by sending Ethereum to the smart contract: <a href="https://etherscan.io/address/0x5C43dfe6Fb066AF16bcb2A0f35Bd904c330abA5B"> 0x5C43dfe6Fb066AF16bcb2A0f35Bd904c330abA5B </a>

-For more information, please vist our official website <a href="http://shizzlenizzle.com/">ShizzleNizzle</a>
+For more information, please vist our official <a href="http://shizzlenizzle.com/">website</a>.